uvammm/uvammm.github.io/src/content/post/questions.md

 The course syllabus mentions machine learning and econometrics, neither of which I am too familiar with.
 Would it be better to try to take this class after I've taken classes that have overlapping concepts?
    </div>
    <div class="answer">
+If you're in the CS section of the course, there is no required Economics prerequisites, so definitely not expected that you would have taken econometrics or machine learning.
+If you are in the Econ section, you need to satisfy the prerequisite(which does include an Econometrics course).

+The lectures should be accessible to students without any background beyond the prerequisites (so, we won't assume any CS or economics background that students in the other section wouldn't be expected to have).
+For the projects, you'll be working in teams that include students in both sections, and we hope you'll be able to work together and learn from each other in ways that benefit from your different backgrounds in CS and Economics.
    </div>

 ### Why we're teaching the course